It’s November 24, 2017, I have written 20,081 words of fiction this month, and last night I made the decision to throw in the towel on NaNoWriMo 2017.

 I’ve done NaNoWriMo every year since 2005, and I’ve lost more years than I’ve won, but usually when I get this far in the month without quitting, I keep going.
 I won last year.
 Every time I win, I think, “This is it – I’m going to win every year from now on!
 I’ve got it figured out!”

 But this year is different.
 I can’t catch up.
 More importantly – I don’t really want to.
 I don’t have any 7,000 word days in me at the moment.
 I have work, I have school, and you know what?
 I like my story too much to do that to it.
-Binge writing days are sort of fun, but I’ve been doing this long enough to know that binge writing days in NaNo are the same as shooting a nerf gun at the paper tower that is your story.
-You might get words, but come December, you won’t be able to stomach looking at them.
+Binge writing days are sort of fun, but I’ve been doing this long enough to know that binge writing days in NaNo end up badly – you might get words, but come December, you won’t be able to stomach looking at them.

 So I’m going to keep working on this story, and I’m going to spend the last week of NaNo focusing on finishing the semester strong.
 I might even add a few words to my NaNo count, but I’m not going to push for 50,000.
 I’m happy with 20,000; 25,000 would be amazing.
 Not just because I’m being gentle with myself – it really is a good amount to write in a month, as a graduate student with a full time job.